trungnemo/djangoblog/Chapter7_AddCategory2Post.md

             'body': forms.Textarea(attrs={'class':'form-control', 'placeholder':'Blog Body for long text'}) }
 ```
-Now we get the category data from the category table
+Now we get the categories from DB
 ```python
 from django import forms
 from .models import Post , Category